cdpxe/WendzelNNTPd/docs/docs/running.md

 reserved.
 This means that the server should use a port greater than or equal to 1024 if it is started by a non-root user.

+In case you use MySQL or Postgres databases with authentication, your *wendzelnntpd.conf* contains a username and password to access the database.
+Make sure that only the server's user has read (and write) access to the configuration file.

 Please also note that WendzelNNTPd can be easily identified due to its welcoming 'banner' (desired code '200' message of NNTP).
 Tools such as `nmap` provide rules to identify WendzelNNTPd and its version this way.